pinebud77/python_etrade/README.md

 python-etrade
 =============

-ha.. the verification bypass is not working. -_-;; the auth part is useless maybe..
+hah.. deprecated.. the verification bypass is not working. -_-;; the auth part is useless maybe..

 This library is for the personal system trading implementation.